 Step 1: Take Measure of the Sales Target

 Before reps begin creating a business plan, they should be comfortable with the sales target you’ve set for them.
-As a sales manager, this should include a post-mortem of sales performance data — typically, for the past 6 to 12 months, but given the impact of COVID-19, you may choose to refer to the sales performance for the same time period in 2019.
-In doing this, you will be identifying key numbers including gross sales, profits, win/loss ratio, deal size, and other KPIs that are important for your organization.
+As a sales manager, this should include a post-mortem of sales performance data — typically, for the past 6 to 12 months.
+But, given the impact of COVID-19, you may choose to refer to the sales performance for the same time period in 2019.
+This works to identify key numbers including gross sales, profits, win/loss ratio, deal size, and other KPIs that are important for your organization.
 If available, include weekly, daily, and monthly activity numbers such as calls, meetings, and emails.

 Based on this data, your company’s overall sales projections, and your corporate strategy, determine the sales target for each of your reps.
-Then, meet individually with each salesperson to review their previous performance data, and present them with their new sales quotas.
-This will help your reps see where they need to be, in relation to where they were in the past.
+Meet individually with each salesperson to review their previous performance data and present them with their new sales targets.
+This will help your reps see where they have been and where they need to go.

 Step 2: Break the Numbers Down

-As the sales manager, coach your reps to break their targets into “chunks” that they can organize and attack more effectively.
+Next, coach your reps in breaking their targets into “chunks” that they can organize and attack more effectively.

 For example, a $5,150,000 sales target broken down might look like this:

 - $500,000 New Product or Service Sales from Existing Accounts

 - $250,000 Brand New Accounts from Marketing Leads

 - $100,000 Brand New Accounts from Prospecting